webqit/webflo/README.md

 + **Fluid and app-like.** On being loaded, the state of the application is restored through hydration, and [subsequent navigations](#spa-navigation) are sleek and instant, while performing [Client-Side Rendering](#client-and-server-side-rendering).

 ##### SPA Navigation
+##### SPA Navigation

-Unless disabled in config, it is factored-in at build time for the application client JS to be able to automatially figure out when to intercept a navigation event and prevent a full page reload, and when not to.
+Unless disabled in [config](#spa_navigation), it is factored-in at build time for the application client JS to be able to automatially figure out when to intercept a navigation event and prevent a full page reload, and when not to.
 It follows the following rules:
 + When it ascertains that the destination URL is based on the current running `index.html` document in the browser (an SPA architecture), a full page reload is prevented for *soft* navigation.
 But where the destination URL points out of the current document root (a [Multi SPA](#in-a-multi-spa-layout) architecture), navigation is allowed as a normal page load, and a new page root is loaded.
 + If navigation is initiated with any of the following keys pressed: Meta Key, Alt Key, Shift Key, Ctrl Key, navigation is allowed to work the default way - regardless of the first rule above.
 + If navigation is initiated from a link element that has the `target` attribute, or the `download` attribute, navigation is allowed to work the default way - regardless of the first rule above.